Ziv2004/optimized-versions-server/README.md

 ### 3. File Transfer Validation

-The server implements several validation mechanisms to ensure reliable downloads:
+The server implements several validation mechanisms to ensure reliable downloads, it run the checks and then hashes the item using SHA256.

-- **Checksums**: SHA-256 checksums verify file integrity
-- **Size Validation**: Ensures complete file transfers
-- **Range Requests**: Supports partial downloads and resuming
-- **Progress Tracking**: Real-time download status updates

 ## API Endpoints